Partial regularity for local minimizers of variational integrals with lower order terms: Preliminary results

 Furthermore, for every $z,w\in\R^{N\times n}$, it holds that

 \end{lemma} Under the assumption that $|u_0|+|z_0|\leq m$, the proof of this lemma follows from the result of Acerbi \& Fusco in \cite[Lemma 2.3]{AF87}.

 We now state the following version of Gehring's Lemma.
 A proof of this result can be found in \cite[Ch.
 V. Proposition 1.1]{Gia}.
-We remark that this type of generalization of the original statement was first developed by Giaquinta \& Modica \cite[Proposition 5.1]{GiaqMod}.
 The following version of the result was proved by Stredulinsky in \cite{Stredulinsky}.
+See \cite{ME75} and \cite[Proposition 5.1]{GiaqMod} for earlier developments generalizing Gehring's Lemma in this direction.